davift/humble-pot/README.md

 # humble-pot

-Humble-Pot is a lightweight (canary mine) honey-pot container application.
+Humble-Pot is a lightweight (canary mine) honey-pot application.

-A fully fledged honey-pot appliance such as [tpotce](https://github.com/telekom-security/tpotce) or [opencanary](https://github.com/thinkst/opencanary) can be incredibly complex and full of features but it also requires a lot of computing resources an usually a dedicated machine to run it on.
+A fully-fledged honey-pot appliance such as [tpotce](https://github.com/telekom-security/tpotce) or [opencanary](https://github.com/thinkst/opencanary) can be incredibly complex and full of features but also requires a lot of computing resources of a dedicated machine to run it on.

-In another hand, Humble-Pot is meant to run in a container that can be stand-alone in a single code single GB of RAM or using the idle capacity of another server that for instance is an FTP server but will alert if someone brute-forces/fuzzing the HTTP port.
+On the other hand, Humble-Pot was designed to run in a stand-alone server or as a container, sharing resources with other applications.

+It required only a single core and almost no RAM to run.
+These characteristics make it great for using the idle capacity of an existing server.

+E.g. for instance an FTP server gets tentatives to connect on the HTTP port.

 ## Use Cases